Colombia Stops Short of Bitcoin Ban, Bars Banks From Industry

 Despite reports that the SFC could enact harsh restrictions on bitcoin – one report suggested it would go so far as to ban bitcoin transactions altogether, the SFC issued what amounted to a boilerplate warning to consumers, and blocked financial institutions from holding, investing in or brokering bitcoin transactions.

-Informal translations of the statements, which were made public on the SFC website as Carta Circular 29, read:
+, which were made public on the SFC website as Carta Circular 29, read:

 The release indicated that bitcoin fails to meet the definition of a currency according to the criteria set forth by the International Monetary Fund (IMF), as it is not backed by a central bank.